 This page summarizes certain material aspects of German income tax law that may be relevant to you with respect to your cryptocurrency holdings.
 These guidelines are limited to individuals German residents holding cryptocurrency as private assets (Privatvermögen).
 These guidelines are not a comprehensive or complete guide to all aspects of German income tax law that may be relevant to your individual tax situation.
 Therefore, we strongly recommend that you and your tax advisor discuss your individual tax situation and the possible tax implications of selling, exchanging, or staking cryptocurrency.

 Sale or Exchange of Cryptocurrencies

-If you are an individual being tax resident in Germany holding your cryptocurrencies as private assets (Privatvermögen), the sale or exchange within a one-year holding period should generally be qualified as a private sale transaction (privates Veräußerungsgeschäft) within the meaning of Section 23 para.
+If you are an individual who resides in Germany and holds cryptocurrencies as private assets (Privatvermögen), the sale or exchange within a one-year holding period of cryptocurrencies that you did not generate by validating transactions should generally be qualified as a private sale transaction (privates Veräußerungsgeschäft) within the meaning of Section 23 para.
 1 sentence 1 no. 2 of the German Income Tax Act (EStG).

 “First In, First Out” and Taxation

 The profits from the sale of cryptocurrencies are based on the difference between the acquisition costs and the sale prices of the cryptocurrencies.
 The “FIFO” (“First In, First Out”) method should apply (cf. Section 23 para.
 1 no. 2 sentence 3 German Income Tax Act, EStG).
 The FIFO method assumes that the first cryptocurrency coins you acquired are also the cryptocurrency coins that you first sold.
 Therefore, in order to calculate the profit from a cryptocurrency sale pursuant to the FIFO method, the acquisition cost of the cryptocurrency sold is the acquisition cost of the cryptocurrency you have held the longest.